LazyCoderForU/Ner_Streamlit_app/README.md

-Here's the README.md content that you can directly use for your project:

-markdown
-Copy
-Edit
 # Named Entity Recognition (NER) with CRF Model

 This project implements a Named Entity Recognition (NER) system using a Conditional Random Field (CRF) model to identify named entities such as geographical locations, organizations, persons, dates, and more within text.
 The system is trained on a labeled dataset containing various named entity types (e.g., **geo**, **org**, **per**, **gpe**, **tim**, etc.) and can predict these entities in new, unseen sentences.

-## Project Structure

-NER-CRF-Model/ │ ├── data/ # Folder containing the dataset │ └── ner_dataset.csv # The CSV dataset containing sentences, words, POS, and tags ├── src/ # Folder containing the source code │ ├── crf_model.py # Code for training and evaluating the CRF model │ └── preprocess.py # Code for data preprocessing ├── crf_model.pkl # The trained CRF model (saved using pickle) └── README.md # This README file

-perl
-Copy
-Edit

 ## Prerequisites